GenEugene/GETools/README.md

 ---

 # Known issues:
-- [CRITICAL] Overlappy module works unstable, especially when window docked
+- [CRITICAL] Overlappy module works unstable, not recommended to use yet
 - Undocking creates new window with refresh all values.
 Will be fixed later
 - Folding issue with CenterOfMass/Weights/Manual and */Weights/HumanoidBodypartsPercentage